rapid7/metasploit-framework/Guidelines-for-Accepting-Modules-and-Enhancements.md

 Please don't use the alphanum encoder as a way to avoid BadChar analysis.
 Modules which set the `EncoderType` field in the payload as a way to avoid doing real BadChar analysis will be rejected.
 These modules are nearly always unreliable in the real world.

-Exploit ranking definitions can be found at: http://dev.metasploit.com/redmine/projects/framework/wiki/Exploit_Ranking
+Exploit ranking definitions can be found at https://github.com/rapid7/metasploit-framework/wiki/Exploit-Ranking

 Exploit modules should implement a `check()` function when this is trivial to do so.
 Versions exposed through banners or network protocols should always result in a `check()` routine when a patch is available that changes this version.